Jump to topic

 - USMLE or COMLEX scores

-- Three to four letters of recommendation from faculty members with whom the applicant has worked
+- Three letters of recommendation from faculty members with whom the applicant has worked

-The program does not require a letter from the applicant’s department chair.
+The program does not require a letter from the applicant’s department chair or clerkship director.

 Interview Process

-All interviews will be conducted virtually during the 2020-2021 application cycle due to COVID-19.
+All interviews will be conducted virtually during the 2024-2025 application cycle as recommended by the Association of Pediatric Program Directors (APPD), COMSEP and AAMC.

 - Introduction to the program (with program leadership)